damianoneill/healthbot/docs/quickstart.md

 ![Add Device](assets/register/add-device.png)

 At this point go ahead and select **Save and Deploy**.
-Assuming everyting worked ok you should now see a screen as follows:
+Assuming everything worked ok you should now see a screen as follows:

 ![Registered Device](assets/register/registered-device.png)